 From raw transaction data, we use a proprietary algorithm to match anonymized transactions to POIs, leveraging the high quality information from our Places dataset to ensure high veracity matches.
 From there, we aggregate the matched transactions and apply rigorous QA methods to create the final Spend product.
 We source transactions from a well known financial data aggregator used by some of the largest financial institutions.
 We receive consumer-permissioned and de-identified credit and bank card spending data from accounts at thousands of financial institutions in the US, which we then aggregate to our POI dataset.

 Spend data is aggregated monthly and delivered about two weeks after the final day of the prior month.
 This delay is to ensure that all transactions appropriately settle and to provide enough processing time.

-We are currently processing this data now and expect to have an update in Q1 2022.
-Currently, we have transaction records going back to January of 2021.
+Currently, we have transaction records going back to January of 2020.